pixlcrashr/squad-topography/README.md

 The aim of this project is to provide topographical maps for all default Squad maps.

+## Usage

+1. Download this repository.
+2. Unpack the downloaded file.
+3. Navigate to the folder `generated/`.
+There you will find all current topology maps for Squad.

 ## Help wanted

 Do you want to have better topographical maps for Squad? - You are welcome to create a pull request to add additional features.